Adlai-Holler/Atomic/README.md

 ### Attribution

-The original version of `Atomic.swift` was written by the folks at [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa).
+The original version of `Atomic.swift` was written by the [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) contributors.